 Continual crossing with Thoroughbreds and other breeds gave rise to the American Saddlebred by the time of the first horse shows (early 1800s) and they were frequently judged winners becuase of their beauty, style and versatility.

-To find out more, and how the American Saddlebred came back to the UK and the versatility of the breed, read our files below.
+To find out more, and how the American Saddlebred came back to the UK and the versatility of the breed, read the documents below.

 USA-UK, 24 Coton Grove, Shirley, Solihull, Birmingham, B90 1BS.

-Membership Secretary: 43 Woodman Close, Halesowen, West Midlands, B63 3EH.
+Membership Secretary, Hi-Points & Horse Registrar: 43 Woodman Close, Halesowen, West Midlands, B63 3EH.

 Newsletter Editor & Show Liaison: 36 Philpot Square, Peterborough Road, London, SW6 3HT.